Danielle Inglis: Women's

 Team Inglis played in the 2021 Canadian Olympic Curling Pre-Trials, where she led her team to a 2–4 record, failing to make the playoffs.
 The team played in the postponed 2022 Ontario Scotties Tournament of Hearts with Kim Tuck replacing Jessica Corrado at third.
 Inglis led the team to a 3–4 record, failing to advance.

 For the 2022–23 curling season, the Corrados left the team, and were replaced by Kira Brunton at third and Cheryl Kreviazuk at second.
 The team's success on tour qualified them for the 2023 Ontario Scotties Tournament of Hearts, where she again lost to Hollie Duncan in the semifinal.
 Following the season, Kreviazuk was replaced at second by Calissa Daly.
+The team played in the 2023 PointsBet Invitational, where they lost in the "Sweep 16".
 The team qualified again for the 2024 Ontario Scotties Tournament of Hearts, where she won her first ever provincial women's championship, defeating Carly Howard 8–7 in the final, and represented Ontario at the 2024 Scotties Tournament of Hearts.
 At the Hearts, she led her rink to a 3–5 record, missing the playoffs.
+Later that year, the team played in the 2024 PointsBet Invitational, where the team lost to Skrlik again in the Sweep 16.
+Later that season, the team played in the 2025 WFG Masters Grand Slam of Curling event.
+There, the team went 2–2 in pool play, before losing to Team Momoha Tabata in a tiebreaker.
 Inglis would go on to repeat as Ontario Champions in 2025, returning to the 2025 Scotties Tournament of Hearts.
 At their second Scotties as a team, the Inglis rink would improve, finishing the round robin with a 6–2 record, qualifying for the Championship round, where they would lose 9–8 to Alberta's Kayla Skrlik.

+The team played in the 2025 Canadian Olympic Curling Pre-Trials, where they finished with a 4–3 record, just missing the playoffs.